Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Introduction

-The rest of the paper is organized as follows.
-Section II introduces the proposed bi-level framework for modeling both the price-maker BESS's profit maximization and ISO's joint market clearing.
-Section III presents the simulation procedure and case study results.
-Section IV concludes the paper.
+The paper is organized as follows.
+Section 2 presents the bi-level model considering details of BESS AGC signal following activities and degradation.
+Section 3 presents simulation procedure and case studies.
+Section 4 concludes the paper.